johnsonr/instrumented-rag/README.md

 docker pull ollama/gemma2:2b
 ```

+Edit `ChatConfiguration.kt` to use a different Ollama model if you prefer.

 ## Running

-- Start the server, either in your IDE or with `mvn spring-boot:run`,
+- Start the server, either in your IDE or with `mvn spring-boot:run`
 - Go to `http://localhost:8080` to see the simple chat interface

 ## Limitations

-This is meant to illustrate the power of Spring AI advisors,
+This is a demo to illustrate the power of Spring AI advisors,
 so it's simplistic.

 In particular:

-- The `CaptureMemoryAdvisor` works of the latest user message only (athough this is extracted into a strategy function)
+- The `CaptureMemoryAdvisor` works off the latest user message only (although this is extracted into a strategy
+  function)
 - The `NoteMentionsAdvisor` looks for a literal string.
 This could easily be improved to work with a local model and
   exhibit deeper understanding (e.g. "the user is talking about auto service")
+- The UI is very basic

 Contributions welcome.